We will be the foremost immigration service in the world in effectiveness and efficiency.

 Remarks:

-This standard does not apply to applications involving doubtful claims of Chinese nationality, uncertain claims of custodial rights over applicants under 18, and travel document application due to loss, damage or amendment of personal particulars.
+This standard does not apply to applications involving doubtful claims of Chinese nationality, uncertain claims of custodial rights over applicants under 18, and travel document applications due to loss, damage or amendment of personal particulars.

 Working days denote Monday to Friday excluding general holidays.